Skip to main content

 For your information

 Working with volumes is possible only in ReadWriteOnce mode — one volume can be mounted to only one node, and only one pod can be connected to a persistent volume.
-If several pods are mounted to one PV, data may be corrupted.
-To work with ReadWriteMany mode (mounting a volume to multiple nodes) you can connect file storage to the cluster nodes.
+If several pods are connected to one PV, data may be corrupted.
+To work with ReadWriteMany mode (mounting a volume to multiple nodes), you can connect file storage to the cluster nodes.

 1. Create a yaml file with a manifest for the PersistentVolumeClaim (PVC) object.